AztecProtocol/aztec-connect/documentation/src/docs/emergency_withdraw.md

 2. Pull the Aztec Sriracha Docker image: docker pull aztecprotocol/sriracha:latest
 3. Prepare environment variables that are required by the image:
    - `INFURA_API_KEY`: used to send Ethereum data queries via Infura nodes
    - `NETWORK`: Ethereum network you are withdrawing to.
-Aztec is currently deployed on the ropsten testnet
+Aztec is currently deployed on the goerli testnet
    - `ROLLUP_CONTRACT_ADDRESS`: address of the RollupProcessor.sol deployed Rollup contract

 Alternatively, instead of an `INFURA_API_KEY` and `NETWORK` you can pass an `ETHEREUM_HOST` - a URL to your local node.